sorin-sabo/django-password-policies-iplweb/docs/api/password_policies.conf.rst

 Settings
 ========

-``django-password-policies`` uses settings to customize the behaviour of this application.
+``django-password-policies-iplweb`` uses settings to customize the behaviour of this application.
 While it provides useful defaults all of the following attributes can be set individually for each project by adding the attribute and its new value to the project's settings file: